 If your organization has many Azure subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Management groups provide a governance scope above subscriptions.
-You organize subscriptions into management groups the governance conditions you apply cascade by inheritance to all associated subscriptions.
+You organize subscriptions into management groups, and you apply the governance conditions cascade by inheritance to all associated subscriptions.

-Management groups give you enterprise-grade management at scale no matter what type of subscriptions you might have.
+Management groups give you enterprise-grade management at scale, no matter what type of subscriptions you might have.
 However, all subscriptions within a single management group must trust the same Azure Active Directory (Azure AD) tenant.

 Hierarchy of management groups and subscriptions